jdobber/jibjib-setup/README.md

 cd jibjib-setup
 ```

 Set the environment and fetch all additional assets (model etc.).
-This fetch approx. 500 MB and
+This will fetch approx. 500 MB and
 may take some time:

 ```sh